 Landlord-Tenant Issues, Granny Flats, HOAs and More: 2020 Real Estate and Land Use Updates

-By Procopio Partner Justine K. Nielsen and Associates Sara G. Neva, Erica K. Lee and Justin M. Fontaine
+By PJustine K. Nielsen, Sara G. Neva, Erica K. Lee and Justin M. Fontaine

 The close of 2019 marks a particularly active and significant regulatory year for real estate in California.
 These statutes and regulations warrant a careful review as they provide both additional compliance obligations and also significant protections for owners of real estate.

 Procopio’s Real Estate and Environmental Team reviewed these new regulations and have provided you with an overview of the significant changes impacting real estate, leasing, common interest development, and land use.
 Of particular note are statutes and regulations providing additional tenant protection measures including the expansion of protected classes and rent caps, the introduction of additional compliance requirements for common interest developments, as well as multiple significant incentives and protections for certain development projects.